bremme/docker-madsonic/README.md

 ## No UTF-8 support

-Some of the tracks in my music collection contain characters not in the default C.UTF-8 locale.
+Some of the tracks in my music collection contain characters not in the default C.UTF-8 locale (like ä, ö, ü, ..).
 I search for how to properly fix this, and found numerous solutions, this is what I eventually applied and works.

 ```
 # fix language